 11. Emeritus Policy

-i.
-The faculty member must have served, for at least ten years with tenure, at Georgetown University at the rank of Professor, Associate Professor, or Assistant Professor.
+a.
+The faculty member must have served with tenure at Georgetown University, ordinarily for at least ten years, and have retired at the appointed rank (Professor, Associate Professor, or Assistant Professor).

-ii.
-The faculty member must possess a record of distinguished and meritorious service to Georgetown University.
+b.
+The faculty member must possess a record of meritorious service to Georgetown University.